basmaashouur/competitive-programming/README.md

 # Competitive Programming

 > [competitive-programming](https://github.com/basmaashouur/competitive-programming) - **Reference to Competitive Programming**
+A curated list of explanation and resources for competitive programming, algorithms and data structures.
 A step-by-step guide that will walk you through the whole process of Competitive Programming sport.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://github.com/basmaashouur/competitive-programming/blob/master/LICENCE.md)